APS Upgrade and SEES APS beamlines in 2025

-The Advanced Photon Source (APS) is currently undergoing a major upgrade (APS-U) that will dramatically enhance the brightness and coherence of the X-ray source.
+The Advanced Photon Source (APS) has recently undergone a major upgrade (APS-U) that has dramatically enhanced the brightness and coherence of the X-ray source.
 Commissioning of the new storage ring started in April 2024, and the process of bringing beamlines back online is now underway.
 You can read more about APS-U at https://www.aps.anl.gov/APS-Upgrade

 Return to User Operations

-This is based on the current commissioning progress, we are seeing and anticipating a continued gradual return to user operations as individual beamlines and techniques become ready in the Fall of 2024 and Winter of 2025 and start to do a few user experiments.
+This is based on the current commissioning progress.
+We are seeing and anticipating a continued gradual return to user operations as individual beamlines and techniques become ready over the course of 2025 and start to do a few user experiments.
+All APS SEES beamlines are accepting General User Proposals for the 2025-2 run cycle.

 Storage ring status

-To date, APS accelerator physicists have successfully stored up to 120 mA of ring current and demonstrated the world’s first electron bunch swap-out capabilities (https://www.aps.anl.gov/APS-News/2024-04-30/worlds-first-successful-multi-bunch-swap-out-injection-demonstrated-at-the).
-At present, ring currents of 100-150 mA are typical, with an eventual anticipated current of 200 mA.
+To date, APS accelerator physicists have successfully stored up to 200 mA of ring current and demonstrated the world’s first electron bunch swap-out capabilities (https://www.aps.anl.gov/APS-News/2024-04-30/worlds-first-successful-multi-bunch-swap-out-injection-demonstrated-at-the).
+At present, ring currents of 100-200 mA are typical, with an eventual anticipated current of 200 mA.
 The actual ring current at a given time depends on a suite of complex factors being managed by the accelerator physics group.
-There are still more beam-dumps and unexpected downtimes than many users have come to expect the APS.
+There are still more beam-dumps and unexpected downtimes than many users have come to expect from the APS.
 This is to be expected from a new machine, and we are confident this will continue to improve.
-But beamtime reliability is not yet to 90%, and commissioning experiments should allow for unexpected downtime.
+In the meantime, experiments should allow for unexpected downtime.

 Beamline Commissioning status